Fastnacht (Pennsylvania Dutch)

 Fastnacht Day (also spelled Fasnacht, or in Pennsylvania German: Faasenacht) is an annual Pennsylvania Dutch celebration that falls on Shrove Tuesday, the day before Ash Wednesday.
-The word translates to "Fasting Night" or “Almost Night” in English.
+The word translates to "the eve of the fast."
 The tradition is to eat the very best foods, which are part of the German tradition, and much of them, before the Lenten fast.

-Fastnachts (pronounced /ˈfastnaxt/ in German) are similar to doughnuts.
-There are three types of Fasnacht, one made with yeast, one made with baking powder, and one made with potatoes and yeast.
-All are slightly crispy on the outside and not as sweet as doughnuts.
+A type of doughnut, named Fasnacht after the holiday itself, is often prepared during this time.

 History

-Traditionally, fastnachts are made to use up the lard, sugar, butter, eggs and other rich foods in a house before the austere diet of Lent begins.
 In Catholic and Protestant countries, Fastnacht Day is also called "Fat Tuesday," or "Mardi Gras," a name which predates the Reformation and referred to the Christian tradition of eating rich foods before the Lenten fast began.
 In some South American countries, the day is associated with Carnival, a festival of dancing, drinking and debauchery.
 "Carnival," which is the English spelling, derives from the words "carne levar," or "meat takeaway," another Lenten tradition.

-Fastnacht can also be spelled in various ways, such as "fasnacht", "fassenacht," or "faschnacht."
-The word "fastnacht" means "the night before the fast," since they are eaten the night before Lent, when fasting is usually observed by many Christians until Easter Sunday.
-Making and eating fastnachts was a way to consume all the fats, such as butter and lard, kept in the house pantry, as these rich ingredients were seen as lavish and were not supposed to be eaten during the Lenten season.
+Fastnacht can also be spelled as "fasnacht", "fassenacht," or "faschnacht."